 Although the two abbreviations look and sound the same, they’re altogether quite different.

-However, just to confuse us, not everyone always stuck to the right terminology.
+However, just to confuse us, not everyone seemed to always stick to the right terminology.
 So, if in doubt, just assume any “k” refers to something monarchical!